AlaaLab/ER-Reason/README.md

 The ER-Reason dataset is hosted on PhysioNet and requires credentialed access:

-1. Register at [physionet.org](https://physionet.org) and complete CITI training
+1. Register at [physionet.org](https://physionet.org) and complete CITI training.
 2. Request access at: https://physionet.org/content/er-reason/1.0.0/
-3. Once approved, download the dataset files
+3. Once approved, download the dataset files.

 > **Note:** The dataset contains de-identified patient data and is governed by a PhysioNet data use agreement.
 Do not share or redistribute.